-During periods of District-declared drought, and starting after two full months of a drought period, a drought management fee will be imposed on all individual permittees permitted for more than 2,000,000 gallons annually (excludes all uses under general permits).
-This regulatory fee, net of any credits earned monthly by compliance with drought restrictions, will be paid annually in arrears, as a condition of permit renewals at the beginning of each fiscal year.
+During periods of District-declared drought, and starting after two full months of a drought period, a drought management fee (DMF) will be imposed on individual permittees permitted for more than 2,000,000 gallons annually and who exceed their monthly drought allocations (excludes all uses under general permits).
+This DMF fee, will be invoiced and paid within the permittee's current billing cycle, in arrears, as a condition of permit renewals at the beginning of each fiscal year.

 - A. Fee Schedule. - 1.
 For production zone casing with outside diameters (or for aggregated multiple-well systems, an average outside diameter of production wells) nominally 5.0 inches or less, the drought management fee will be \$100 per full month of declared drought, with a credit of \$100 per month applied for each month that the permittee does not exceed its monthly mandated restriction in the prevailing UDCP by more than five percent. - 2.
 For production zone casing with outside diameters (or for aggregated multiple-well systems, an average outside diameter of production wells) nominally between 5.0 inches and 10.0 inches, the drought management fee will be \$250 per full month of declared drought, with a credit of \$250 per month applied for each month that the permittee does not exceed its monthly mandated restriction in the prevailing UDCP by more than five percent. - 3.
-For production zone casing with outside diameters (or for aggregated multiple-well systems, an average outside diameter of production wells)

-nominally greater than 10.0 inches, the drought management fee will be \$500 per full month of declared drought, with a credit of \$500 applied for each month that the permittee does not exceed its monthly mandated restriction in the prevailing UDCP by more than five percent.
+For production zone casing with outside diameters (or for aggregated multiple-well systems, an average outside diameter of production wells) nominally greater than 10.0 inches, the drought management fee will be \$500 per full month of declared drought, with a credit of \$500 applied for each month that the permittee does not exceed its monthly mandated restriction in the prevailing UDCP by more than five percent.